 - 1. Hold the bobbin case with the front facing down and the open end facing up. - 2.
 Hold the new bobbin with the thread coming over the top and to the right in a clockwise fashion.
 It should look like a number nine (9). - 3.
 Without flipping the bobbin, drop it into the bobbin case. - 4.
 Route the thread through the thin slot opening and under the tension spring.
-The bobbin thread should now be releasing from the side of the case. - 5.
+The bobbin thread should no be releasing from the side of the case. - 5.
 To check the tension of the bobbin, hold the bobbin thread with one hand.
-As you gently bounce the thread, the bobbin case should barely drop.
-At most, it should drop a half inch / 13 mm.
-If the tension is incorrect, use a flat-blade screwdriver to turn the larger adjustment screw clockwise to tighten or counterclockwise to loosen the tension.
+As you gently bounce the thread, the bobbin case should drop. - For NPT, XT, and ACAT Trimmers: It should drop 1"-2" or 2.5-5cm. - For Rotary Trimmers: At most, it should drop a half inch / 13 mm. - If the tension is incorrect, use a flat-blade screwdriver to turn the larger adjustment screw clockwise to tighten or counterclockwise to loosen the tension.